-Early on in the novel The Vor Game, Miles is assigned to Kyril Island as the new Weather Officer.
+Early on in the novel, Miles is assigned to Kyril Island as the new Weather Officer.
 The officer he is replacing has been there so long that he has developed a "nose" for predicting the weather, especially the deadly wah-wahs, which is far more accurate than the available equipment.
 Miles is briefly terrified that everyone else will notice a sudden drop in the accuracy of reporting when he takes over, but soon has a major confrontation with the commanding officer and is transferred off the island.
 Presumably the poor patsy who replaces him will be no better at predicting the weather than Miles, but the island is mentioned just once more in a later novel, a decade later in book time, and it's implied that nothing has changed there.

 Test readers of the book were so distracted by the potential plot relevance of some money being hidden as a relatively minor plot point that the finished novel uses illicit cookies for the same plot purpose to avert this trope.

 In Lucifer's Hammer, Doctor Charlie Sharps leads a group of highly intelligent (not to mention prepared and supplied) scientists out from the Jet Propulsion Laboratory, headed toward the San Joaquin Valley and shelter.
 Not only are they never seen or heard from again, they are only mentioned once in passing by another character, and then forgotten.

 In The Angel Experiment, the main characters (who are winged humans, part bird, part human, created by some Mad Scientists) have gone years without seeing another genetic experiment like them.
 When they get to a secret facility in New York, they find several experiments caged up.
 Naturally, they set them free.
 You'd think they'd want to talk to them or interact with them, maybe help them find a safe place, but it never goes anywhere.
 Over 5 books later, said experiments don't even get a passing mention, they're never thought of again, so it's a plot thread that went nowhere and contributed nothing to the story.